shan-emacs/emacs-packages-mirrors/melpa/emms-readme.txt

 even know how to find any tracks to consider playing --- for this, you need sources.

-A sample configuration is offered in emms-setup.el, so you might just want to use that file.
+A sample configuration is offered in emms-setup.el, and the Friendly Manual in the doc/ directory is both detailed, and kept up to date.